DHDcc/archlinux-ansible/README.md

 ## Installation

 > [!CAUTION]
-> I'm new to Ansible and IaC in general, so expect some errors...
+> I'm new to Ansible and IaC (Infrastructure as Code) in general, so there may be some errors or unexpected behaviors.
+> Please feel free to suggest improvements.

 ### 1. Dependencies
 Install the necessary dependencies:
 ```
-sudo pacman -Syu ansible python-psutil git
+sudo pacman -Syu --needed base-devel ansible python-psutil git
 ```

 ### 2. Get the repository